alexcu2718/fdf/README.md

 has an immense set, of which I'm not going to replicate Rather that I'm just working on this project for myself because I really wanted to know what happens when you optimally write hardware specific code( and how to write it!)

+## Future plans?

-I'd probably just keep the CLI stuff simple and add some additional stuff like metadata/etc filtering.
+I'd probably just keep the CLI stuff simple and add some additional stuff like being able to filter for metadata etc

+Add some extra metadata filters

+Add POSIX compatibility in general (not too bad)

+Add Windows...(maybe?) .

+Too many internal changes.

-Fundamentally I want to develop something that's simple to use (doing --help shouldnt give you the bible)...and exceedingly efficient.
+Fundamentally I want to develop something that's simple to use (doing --help shouldnt give you the bible) ..and exceedingly efficient.

-The caveat is you have to have contextual information from a dirent64, so it only works for file system operations, a cool trick nonetheless!

-Cool bits:
+## Cool bits

 Speed!
-In every benchmark so far tested, it's ranging from 1.1-2x as fast for regex/glob feature sets, check the benchmark!
+In every benchmark so far tested, it's ranging from a minimum of 1.3x and a maximum of 3.3x as fast~~ (really approximating here) as fast for regex/glob feature sets, check the benchmark!

+dirent_const_strlen const fn, get strlen from a dirent64 in constant time with no branches (benchmarks below)

 cstr! macro: use a byte slice as a pointer (automatically initialise memory, add null terminator for FFI use) or alternatively cstr_n (MEANT FOR FILEPATHS!)

-dirent_const_strlen const fn, get strlen from a dirent64 in constant time with no branches (benchmarks below)

 BytePath: Cool deref trait for working with &[u8]

 ## SHORTTSTRINGS(~8)